 6. Montepulciano is for wine lovers

-Montepulciano is one of Tuscany’s prettiest towns and is known for its wine.
-It’s also one of the top Tuscany towns to stay in.
+Montepulciano is one of Tuscany’s prettiest towns and with its wine culture, it easily tops my list of worthy places.
+It’s also one of the best Tuscany towns to stay in.

 Wine enthusiasts will love sampling the latest vintage of Brunello wines in the cozy wine-tasting cellars.